104th Fighter Wing conducts flyover of Mass., other tributes held to honor frontline workers fighting coronavirus

 CAMBRIDGE, MASS.
-(WHDH) – The 104th Fighter Wing took flight over Massachusetts on Wednesday in a show of support for frontline workers who have been battling the coronavirus outbreak since early March.
+(WHDH) - The 104th Fighter Wing took flight over Massachusetts on National Nurses Day in a show of support for frontline workers who have been battling the coronavirus outbreak since early March.

 The jet fighters first rumbled over Cape Cod Hospital in Hyannis before continuing north to Boston and then west to North Hampton and Westfield.